flgkd/integer-linear-programming-notes/notes/12-knapsack-problem.md

 A point that should be stated carefully is the following:

-> **The decision version of knapsack is NP-complete, while the optimization version is NP-hard.**
+> **For the standard 0-1 knapsack problem with binary-encoded integer data, the decision version is NP-complete, while the optimization version is NP-hard [3].**

-So when people casually say that “the knapsack problem is NP-complete,” what they usually mean is its **decision form**.
+So when people casually say that “the knapsack problem is NP-complete,” they are normally referring to the standard **decision form**, not the optimization problem itself.

 This note mainly focuses on several standard variants:

 - 0-1 knapsack;
-- complete / unbounded knapsack;
+- unbounded / complete knapsack;
-- multiple / bounded knapsack;
+- bounded knapsack;
 - grouped knapsack.

 Since the previous note already introduced the general idea of dynamic programming, this note will emphasize how those ideas are specialized to knapsack-type models.